 Chapter 3.
-Liquid scheduling of parallel transmissions in coarse-grained lowlatency networks
+Liquid scheduling of parallel transmissions in coarse-grained low-latency networks

 The upper limit of a network's capacity is its liquid throughput.
 The liquid throughput corresponds to the flow of a liquid in an equivalent network of pipes.
 In coarse-grained networks, the aggregate throughput of an arbitrarily scheduled collective communication may be several times lower than the maximal potential throughput of the network.
-In wormhole and wavelength division optical networks, there is a significant loss of performance due to congestions between simultaneous transfers sharing a common communication resource.
-We propose to schedule the transfers of a traffic according to a schedule yielding the liquid throughput.
-Such a schedule, called liquid schedule, relies on the knowledge of the underlying network topology and ensures an optimal utilization of all bottleneck links.
-To build a liquid schedule, we partition the traffic into time frames comprising mutually non-congesting transfers keeping all bottleneck links is of exponential complexity.
+In wormhole and wavelength division optical networks, there is a significant loss of performance due to congestion during simultaneous transfers sharing a common communication resource.
+We propose to schedule the transfers of the traffic according to a schedule yielding the liquid throughput.
+Such a schedule, called a liquid schedule, relies on the knowledge of the underlying network topology and ensures an optimal utilization of all bottleneck links.
+To build a liquid schedule, we partition the traffic into time frames comprising mutually non-congesting transfers keeping all bottleneck links busy during all time frames.
+The search for mutually non-congesting transfers utilizing all bottleneck links is of exponential complexity.
 We present an efficient algorithm which non-redundantly traverses the search space.
 We efficiently reduce the search space without affecting the solution space.
-The liquid schedules for small problems (up to hundred nodes) can be found in a fraction of seconds.
+The liquid schedules for small problems (up to a hundred nodes) can be found in a fraction of a second.